CSCfi/csc-user-guide/docs/support/faq/how-can-I-give-access-to-other-people-to-my-vm-in-pouta.md

 # How can I give access to other people to my VM in Pouta?
+[How can I make my Pouta VM accessible to others?
+]

 When a [new VM is created](/cloud/pouta/launch-vm-from-web-gui/), a single default user is created automatically.
-And a single SSH key pair has given the access to that default user in that VM.
+And a single SSH key pair has given access to that default user in that VM.
 This gives access to that VM to a single person, the one that created the VM and the one that owns the SSH **private** key.
-See the wikipedia [Secure Shell](https://en.wikipedia.org/wiki/Secure_Shell) article for more information about SSH keys and the protocol in general.
+See the Wikipedia [Secure Shell](https://en.wikipedia.org/wiki/Secure_Shell) article for more information about SSH keys and the protocol in general.

-It is a common use case (and a good practise for production services) that more than one person has access to the VM.
+It is a common use case (and a good practice for production services) that more than one person has access to the VM.
 The following procedure is one of the several options to accomplish that.
 We will create a new user and give access to that user to a single person.

 ## Create a new user